B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/README.md

 - **MATLAB Simulation**

-After training the neural network, the model was used to control the robot through various types of paths in MATLAB to validate the control scheme. table below showes some results. the first row shows how the proposed neural network-based controller (PNN) surpasses classical Lyapunov and PID controllers. the second row shows the performance of the PNN on a discritized (Line, Circle, Infinity-shaped) trajectories.
+After training the neural network, the model was used to control the robot through various types of paths in MATLAB to validate the control scheme. table below shows some results. the first row shows how the proposed neural network-based controller (PNN) surpasses classical Lyapunov and PID controllers. the second row shows the performance of the PNN on a discretized (Line, Circle, Infinity-shaped) trajectories.
 <div align="center">
 <table>
   <tr>